Martomate/Hexacraft/README.md

 The program works very similarly to Minecraft (at least when it comes to saving worlds).

 You can create as many worlds as you like and they will be saved on your computer.
 To find the files go to the folder named ".hexacraft" in the %appdata% directory on Windows and in the home directory on Mac and Linux (just like for Minecraft).

-## Credits

-The game was created in spring of 2015 by **Martin Jakobsson** ([Martomate](https://github.com/Martomate)).

-Almost three years later the game moved to GitHub and since then anyone has had the chance to contribute.
-More information about how to contribute is available [here](CONTRIBUTING.md).

 ## Licence